NoraSpicher/ACA-PageWalk/README.md

 # ACA-PageWalk
 Repository for ECEN-5593 final project.
-Will implement page table flattening in the linux kernel.
+Changes structure of the Linux kernel page tables to more closely resemble a flattened structure.

 ## Setup
 You will need QEMU installed to use this repository.
 The repository now contains the linux kernel (with some changes).
 Originally, we got the kernel from here: